 Testimony: Fear The Kindness selected for the 2022 Playwrights Experiment’s Monologue Festival #4 and Anthology.
 NYC

-Finalist for the National Black Theatre’s I Am Soul Playwright Residency
+Finalist for the National Black Theatre’s I Am Soul Playwright Residency NYC

 AGE Legacy Playwright Grant Finalist.